axonivy-market/portal/Documentation/PortalDocumentation/source/portal-documentation/installation/index.rst

 -------------------------

 -  Task header is supported to be customized.
-The useOverride param, which is used to override the task item's body, is changed to useOverrideBody
+The ``useOverride``  param, which is used to override the task item's body, is changed to  ``useOverrideBody``
--  If you customize
-   TaskLazyDataModel
-   , remove that customized class and customize as
+-  If you customize  ``TaskLazyDataModel`` , remove that customized class and customize as :ref:`How to override task widget's data query. <customization-task-widget-how-to-override-data-query>` .
-   .

 Migrate 6.4 to 6.5
 ------------------

--  If compilation error "The type org.apache.axis2.databinding.ADBBean cannot be resolved" occurs, refer
+-  If compilation error "The type org.apache.axis2.databinding.ADBBean cannot be resolved" occurs, refer  `Project compilation classpath <https://developer.axonivy.com/doc/latest/doc/migrationNotes/MigrationNotesDesigner7.0.html#projectClasspath>`_  to fix.
-   Project compilation classpath
-   to fix.
 -  The relative link in default user processes starts with ivy context path instead of "pro".
 If there are customized default user proceses, append context path at the beginning.
-E.g. in Portal 6.4
-   , it is /pro/.../PortalStart.ivp.
-In Portal
-   6.5
-   , change it to /ivy/pro/.../PortalStart.ivp.
-You may use :
+E.g. in Portal  ``6.4`` , it is /pro/.../PortalStart.ivp.
+In Portal  ``6.5`` , change it to /ivy/pro/.../PortalStart.ivp.
+You may use :  ``ivy.html.startref(...)``  or ``RequestUriFactory.createProcessStartUri(...)``  to generate links.
-   ivy.html.startref(...)
-   or
-   RequestUriFactory.createProcessStartUri(...)
-   to generate links.

 Migrate 6.x (x < 4) to 6.4 (Jakobshorn)
 ---------------------------------------